Emran-Y/Social-Media-Website-For-AAU/Frontend/README.md

 2. After logging in, you'll have ClubAdmin privileges for the respective club.

 **Note:** Use the provided credentials based on the user type you want to test.
-If you have any questions or encounter issues, feel free to seek assistance.
+If you have any questions or encounter issues, contact us.